par-naahsi/Github-Assignment/README.md

 # Github-Assignment

-1. The project requires the following to run:
+1. The project requires the following tools to run:

 --Java 1.8